OctopusDeploy/docs/docs/getting-started/first-runbook-run/index.md

 1. [Update runbook process to run on deployment targets](docs/getting-started/first-runbook-run/define-the-runbook-process-for-targets.md)
 1. [Publishing a runbook](/docs/getting-started/first-runbook-run/publishing-a-runbook.md)

-Before starting the tutorial, if you haven't set up an Octopus Deploy instance please do so by selecting one of following options:
+Before starting the tutorial, if you haven't set up an Octopus Deploy instance, please do so by selecting one of the following options:

 !include <octopus-deploy-setup-options>